AUTOIMMUNE & INFLAMMATION

 • Enlarged thyroid gland (this is called a goiter)

-Also be aware that it’s possible that a Hashimoto’s flare-up could actually cause your body to go into a hyperthyroid state, which means your thyroid is overactive.
+Also be aware that it’s possible that a Hashimoto’s flare-up could cause your body to go into a hyperthyroid state, which means your thyroid is overactive.
 “With the destruction of thyroid cells, the gland releases thyroid hormones quickly into the bloodstream,” says Dr. Sharma.
-In that case, you can actually experience symptoms of hyperthyroidism , like:
+In that case, you can experience symptoms of hyperthyroidism , like:

 • Fatigue